 - Can I take photos during BridgeClimb?
 Absolutely no photo-taking by yourself – well, BridgeClimb made it very clear that no phones and no cameras while we were on the bridge.
 Not only I couldn’t take photos, but also I couldn’t contact the “outside world” for 3 hours straight in the center of a metropolitan in the southern hemisphere.
 It’s insane!
 In fact, if they could make hooks and stripes for glasses and caps and all that, it’s not impossible to hook your camera with your jumpsuit, too.
 I speculate this security excuse was to make sure they can sell you photo packages.
 During the climb though, the guide would be happy to help you take photos at photo-taking spots as much as he/she can and make sure you are happy with them.
 My package includes 10 photos, plus a short video of each of us standing at the summit of the bridge, waving and leaving a message of our choice, and finally panning away to the bridge’s surroundings.
 To be honest of course I have the slightest and tiniest resentment about this policy.
 Not being able to bring a camera to the climb and take 1,000 photos is “unnatural”.
 Now I think about it more, I agree that it could be disastrous for the tour guide to control the speed and safety of a group if the climbers are all hooked up in a line, but no one is paying any attention to him/her since everyone is too busy handling their cameras or taking photos.

 - Which BridgeClimb is for me?
 I have already shared the types earlier, and it really depends on your time, budget and preference.
-All in all, BridgeClimb experience is not exactly cheap… BridgeClimb would mark up (quite hugely) for a certain time slot; like the “twilight tour” is designed for climbers to see the sunset.
+All in all, the BridgeClimb experience is not exactly cheap… BridgeClimb would mark up (quite hugely) for a certain time slot; like the “twilight tour” is designed for climbers to see the sunset.
 I went there in September and the sunset time was a little bit earlier in the evening.
 We didn’t join the twilight tour but the normal tour at 3 pm during the day had a full spectacular view of the opera house and harbor, and went back down at around 6 pm, just in time to see the romantic sunset on the west side of the bridge.
 Fantastic!

 BridgeClimbs around the world, how many do you know?

 Bridge Climbs are rare across the world because it has to have supporting facilities and infrastructures to ensure the safety of general visitors.
-Imagine how is it possible for climbers to walk on ropes and steels if there’s no walkway on the arch or bridge towers.
+Imagine how is it possible for climbers to walk on ropes and steel if there’s no walkway on the arch or bridge towers.
 In that sense, the Sydney Harbour Bridge does have an advantage because of its arch’s design.
-Besides, weather plays an important role as the condition changes unpredictably up on the top of a bridge, usually, that straddles across an open sea with heavy traffic below – That’s why there have been several plans for a climbing tour of San Francisco’s Golden Gate Bridge, but dismissed due to various concerns.
+Besides, weather plays an important role as the condition changes unpredictably up on the top of a bridge, usually, that straddles an open sea with heavy traffic below – That’s why there have been several plans for a climbing tour of San Francisco’s Golden Gate Bridge, but dismissed due to various concerns.

 So here are the other places in the world where you could sign up for a Bridge Climb: